-Dr. Das has worked as a member of the Editorial Board of Urban Education.
+Dr. Das serves as the member of the Editorial Board for the Journal of Education & Social Justice.
+He serves as the reviewer for the Journal of International Criminal Justice Review as well.
 He is an active member of the American Society of Criminology, American Sociological Association, and Southern Sociological Society.
 While at Fayetteville State University, he received the award for outstanding research and accomplishments.

 PhD, Southern Illinois University (1999-2005)